 If you are an avid musician with an affinity for the ukulele, you should become more acquainted with its Venezuelan cousin.
 The cuatro looks almost identical to the ukulele and will immediately captivate your attention upon first glance.
-If you are interested in learning more about the cuatro, you are definitely not alone.
+If you are interested in learning more about what makes the cuatro unique vs ukulele you are definitely not alone.
 The popularity of this string instrument is only growing.
-This rare instrument will eventually become a part of current culture much like the ukulele.
+This rare instrument will eventually become a part of the current culture much like the ukulele.
 Why not learn more about it now before it becomes widely recognized and known?

 At first look, you might mistake the cuatro for a ukulele that was strung by someone without musical knowledge.
 It has 4 strings, but the strings are strung in a different order to the ukulele.
 It is a re-entrant instrument, so the last string will sound differently compared with the ukulele.
 The last outside is one octave lower than the last string on the ukulele.
 The cuatro has an identical chord shape to the ukulele and when both instruments are played at once, you can hear a hypnotic sound that effortlessly flows.

 Are you looking forward to purchasing an Ukulele?
 We highly recommend you to shop for your next Ukulele on Uke Like The Pros

 Both of these string instruments look really similar when placed side by side.
 The only difference is found when you begin playing each instrument.
 You will immediately notice that the tuning is fairly different.
 The Cuatro is normally to be tuned with a reentrant tuning ADF#B with B an octave lower.
 It can also be tuned GCEA, but with the last string (the A) an octave lower always, whereas the Ukulele is tuned GCEA but (depending on the type of Ukulele) is tuned with the C (second string) an octave lower instead.